sbrockma/std-format/README.md

 This is a simple string formatting library for TS/JS.

+Trying to follow standard format specifications like these:
+[C++20](https://en.cppreference.com/w/cpp/utility/format/spec) and
+[Python](https://docs.python.org/3/library/string.html#formatspec).

+## Disclaimer!

-This is a non-professional hobby project.
-Learning how to create and publish an npm package.
+This is a non-professional, hobby project.
+I'm building it for fun and learning, but I'm giving it my best effort!
+So please keep that in mind when using it!

 Still going through some changes.
 Has many bugs, hoping to fix them.

-Trying to follow standard format specification, for example:
-[C++20](https://en.cppreference.com/w/cpp/utility/format/spec) and
-[Python](https://docs.python.org/3/library/string.html#formatspec).

-Note!
+## Note!

 Legacy JavaScript has only *number* type, not separate *int* and *float*.

     // By default format number as float.
     Fmt.format("{}", 5);   // "5.0"